PedroCristo/portfolio_project_2/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 ### [W3C Markup Validator](https://validator.w3.org)
+* All HTML files were validated through the W3C Validator, presenting no errors.
 #### Results:
 * [HomePage](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpedrocristo.github.io%2Fportfolio_project_2%2Findex.html)
 * [Game 1](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpedrocristo.github.io%2Fportfolio_project_2%2Fpages%2Fgame-1.html)